Manic (2001 film): Plot

-During his stay, Lyle forms a friendship with Chad, who suffers from bipolar disorder and agoraphobia.
+During his stay, Lyle forms a friendship with Chad, who has bipolar disorder and agoraphobia.
 The two make plans to go to Amsterdam with the money from Chad's trust fund.
 Later, Chad and Sara have an argument over Van Gogh's painting Wheat Field with Crows; Sara states that the painting represents freedom, while Chad states that the painting represents depression and confinement.
 Sara is soon released and departs from the psychiatric ward, leaving Tracy heartbroken.
 After Chad's eighteenth birthday, he backs out of the plan to go to Amsterdam stating that running off to another place will not change his life.
 However, he encourages Lyle to go ahead without him.
 The day before his release, Chad cuts himself while reading The Myth of Sisyphus.
 When discovered, he attacks one of the guards and cuts the guard's neck, causing him to be removed from the ward.
 During the scuffle between Chad and the guard, the guard drops his keys, which Lyle takes without notice.
 That night, Lyle uses the keys to get into Tracy's room.
 He apologizes and the two embrace and kiss.

 The day of his escape, Lyle searches for Tracy.
 Unable to find her, he asks Michael of her whereabouts.
 Michael inquires if Lyle has raped Tracy yet since "she wants it."
 This enrages Lyle, and moments later he breaks into Michael's room and attacks him, leaving him lying bloody in a corner.
 When he leaves Michael's room, he sees Tracy and tells her that he was looking for her.
 She says and does nothing as he unlocks the door of the institution and runs out the gate.
 Lyle leaves the institution and makes his way to a bus stop.
 He waits at the bus terminal and when it pulls up, there is a poster of the Van Gogh painting on the side of it.
 Seeing the painting, Lyle is reminded of the argument between Chad and Sara.
 Lyle does not board the bus and instead walks back to the institution.